By Daniella Theis

 They added: “What is interesting is that Andy chose to ridicule and belittle a female professor in that way.
 I am sure he would not have done so to one of the many male professors we have here at Strathclyde.
 The honourable thing to do would be for Andy to apologise to Professor Bueltmann.

 “Whilst Andy has made patronising, snobby and condescending remarks about the University and our colleague we won’t be giving it too much thought.
-Instead, we will be concentrating on supporting the students of Strathclyde who have shown immeasurable resilience, intelligence and integrity over the past 13 months, and whose grasp of the facts are far firmer than the journalist in question.”
+Instead, we will be concentrating on supporting the students of Strathclyde who have shown immeasurable resilience, intelligence and integrity over the past 13 months.”

 Andrew Fleming (@AndyDeLosPerros)